chriscorwin/demuxe/test/README.md

 So, if the server is currently serving `dmp` and `bbva`, you can test `dmp` product `crocs` brand by:
 `npm run test test/test-runner.test.js dmp_crocs`

+The test-drive takes screenshots of each step in the flow for reference and comparison, as well as generating a Google Slide Doc of the entire demo.

+## Technical Info

+Visual testing is done through Mocha/Chai/Differencify.

+Differencify's API matches [Puppeteer's](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md) exactly.
+Reference that when writing interactivity for tests.

+Demuxe uses a fork of Differencify that allows us some more flixibility vs what currently exists in the base repository.
+If someone wants to go through the pain of figuring out Docker and guiding the open PRs through the process etc etc to get these changes merged into the base repository, go for it.